-How to Not Pay Taxes: Four Legal Ways to Not Pay US Income Tax
+How to Not Pay Taxes: 4 Legal Ways to Not Pay US Income Tax

-The answer is that they look for legal ways to reduce their tax burden.
+The answer lies in finding legal ways to reduce their tax burden.

-Yet, US citizens still have to run around in circles to catch a tax break.
-These include all sorts of tax credits, from the child tax credit to the earned income tax credit, all to lower their federal income tax and to get breaks on capital gains tax, among others.
+Yet, US citizens still have to run around in circles to catch a tax break, which include all sorts of tax credits, from the child tax credit to the earned income tax credit, all to lower their federal income tax and to get breaks on capital gains tax, among others.

-People contribute to a health savings account, stash money away in retirement accounts to grow tax-free and hope they’re offered flexible spending accounts by their employers.
+They contribute to health savings accounts, squirrel away money in retirement accounts, hope for tax-free growth, and eagerly accept flexible spending accounts offered by their employers.

 If you’re interested in finding out how to win more freedom and mitigate, if not completely eliminate, your tax burden, then read on because you’re in the right place.
-Nomad Capitalist has a team of global experts located all over the globe who specialise in assisting individuals just like you.
-Check out our services page to see how we can help you achieve your goals.
+Nomad Capitalist has a team of experts located all over the globe who specialise in assisting individuals just like you.
+Explore our services page to see how we can help you achieve your goals.

 How to Not Pay Taxes in the US